Which Scandinavian languages should I learn?

 Until 1809, Finland was part of Sweden, so Swedish was the official language.
 However, since 1892, Swedish and Finnish have been Finland’s official languages.

-It is spoken by about 5 million people, mainly in Finland and some parts of Sweden, Norway, Estonia, Russia, etc.
+It is spoken by approximately 5 million people, primarily in Finland and parts of Sweden, Norway, Estonia, and Russia.

 Why Not Study Scandinavian Languages?

-1. English is everywhere in the Scandinavia region
+1. English is everywhere in the Scandinavian region

-English is not a rare commodity in the north of Europe (Sweden, Norway, Finland, Denmark, Iceland, and the Faroe Islands).
+English is not a rare commodity in northern Europe (Sweden, Norway, Finland, Denmark, Iceland, and the Faroe Islands).

 Not only do they speak English exceptionally well, but they love it, too.